cannatag/ldap3/docs/manual/source/tutorial.rst

     [b'20161009010118Z']

-Note that the entry status is "Read".
-This is not relevant in this example but the entry can be converted to a "writable" entry and used in the Abstraction
+Note that the entry status is *Read*.
+This is not relevant if you only need to retrive the entries from the DIT but it's vital if you want to make them *Writable* and change or delete their content with the Abstraction Layer.
-Layer to change or delete its content.

 In the previous search operations you specified ``dc=demo1, dc=freeipa, dc=org`` as the base of our search, but the entries we got back were in the ``cn=users,cn=accounts,dc=demo1,dc=freeipa,dc=org`` context of the DIT.
-So the server has, for some unapparent reason, walked down in every context under the base and applied the filter to each of the entries in the sub-contexts.
+So the server has, with no apparent reason, walked down every context under the base and has applied the filter to each of the entries in the sub-containers.
-It actually performed a *whole subtree* search.
-Other possible kinds of search are the *single level* (that searches only in the level specified in the base) and the *base object*
-(that search only in the attributes of the entry specified in the base).
+The server actually performed a *whole subtree* search.
+Other possible kinds of search are the *single level* search (that searches only in the level specified in the base) and the *base object* search (that searches only in the attributes of the entry specified in the base).
 What changes in this different kinds of search is the 'breath' of the portion of the DIT that is searched.
-This breath is called the **scope** of the search and can be specified with the ``search_scope`` attribute of the search operation.
+This breath is called the **scope** of the search and can be specified with the ``search_scope`` parameter of the search operation.
 It can assume three different values ``BASE``, ``LEVEL`` and ``SUBTREE``.
-The latter value is the default for the search opertion, so this clarifies why you got back all the entries in the sub-contexts of the base in previous searches.
+The latter value is the default for the search opertion, so this clarifies why you got back all the entries in the sub-containers of the base in previous searches.

 You can have a LDIF representation of the response of a search with::